Select a medication above to begin.

 Clinical Summary

-benefits outweigh risks during pregnancy; risk of fetal harm not expected based on limited human data; risk of maternal hemorrhage during delivery based on drug's mechanism of action
+benefits outweigh risks during pregnancy; risk of fetal harm not expected based on limited human data; risk of hemorrhage in pregnant patients during delivery based on drug's mechanism of action

 Lactation